President and Chief Executive Officer, Director

 Sandy has over 25 years experience in the international oil and natural gas industry working for exploration and production companies and service enterprises in Kazakhstan, Russia, China and Canada, including seven years resident in Kazakhstan.
 Previously, Sandy was Vice-President of Finance at Arawak Energy Corporation, CFO at Altius Energy Corporation and Finance and Accounting Manager at Fracmaster/BJ Services.

-Sandy is a Chartered Professional Accountant and holds a BComm from the University of Calgary.
+Sandy is a Chartered Professional Accountant, articled at PriceWaterhouse in Calgary and holds a BMgt from the University of Lethbridge.

 Kazakhstan Managing Director